-FOREST CONSERVATION AND CLIMATE CHANGE AMENDMENTS: MUNICIPAL ACT recommend that the Board of Directors encourage Municipalities to adopt or partner on initiatives, such as, woodlot advisory service, tree planting, municipal forests, forest management plans, and natural heritage strategies, to meet new requirements under the Municipal Act.
+FOREST CONSERVATION AND CLIMATE CHANGE AMENDMENTS: MUNICIPAL ACT

-RESOLVED THAT: The following be added to the resolution:
+RESOLUTION NO. FCWG-039/18 Moved by: Pete Bock Seconded by: Lynn Ovenden RESOLVED THAT: The Forest Conservation Working Group recommend that the Board of Directors encourage Municipalities to adopt or partner on initiatives, such as, woodlot advisory service, tree planting, municipal forests, forest management plans, and natural heritage strategies, to meet new requirements under the Municipal Act.
+MOTION TO AMEND RESOLUTION NO. FCWG-040/18 Moved by: Pete Bock Seconded by: Lynn Ovenden RESOLVED THAT: The following be added to the resolution:

+a.
 The Forest Conservation Working Group recommend that Municipalities consider tree conservation bylaws.